 Be actively involved in your children’s lives.
 This includes their education, medical and healthcare needs, as well as their extracurricular activities.
 Encourage and promote the child’s relationship with the other parent, and be flexible with time-sharing.
 Be sure to have the necessities needed to care for the child in your home.
 This includes: proper sleeping accommodations, child-proofing, age-appropriate furniture in their bedrooms, and developmentally appropriate toys and games.
 It is important to develop a loving and nurturing routine with your children when time-sharing, with regards to play time, homework, meals, and bedtime routines.

 Under Florida law, typically both parents share parental responsibility for their kids.
-If they can’t agree, a Judge will decide what is in the best interests of the children.
+If they can’t agree, a judge will decide what is in the best interests of the children.
 When going through a divorce, it is imperative that each parent seek help from a highly qualified and experienced family lawyer to ensure the best outcome for everyone involved.
 Call Fulmer Law, P.A. for a free consultation today!

 This term is very often misused by parents.
 In Florida, there is no “joint custody.”